THE IRISH DIVORCE ACT

 Section 28 (c) is just plain wrong: it claims the “maintenance debtor” is the person to whom payments are required to be made, rather than the person by whom they are made.
 And what about the constitutionality of the retrospection in s.52 of the Act, which proposes that couples judicially separated under the Family Law Act 1995 should now be able to apply in the future to vary settled orders?

 The following guide was written to help litigants (and lawyers!) make sense of the legislation.
-But, given the complexity of some sections of the Act, the guide should be checked against the original text of the legislation for absolute precision.
+But, given the complexity of some sections of the Act, the guide should be checked against the original text for absolute precision.

 Part I – Preliminary